Protecting children is a priority – now is the time to prove it

 HE Wafa Bani Mustafa, Minister of Social Development, Jordan

-HE Ahmed Abdulwahab Ahmed al-Awadhi, Minister of Health, Oman
+HE Dr Hilal Al Sabti, Minister of Health, Oman

 HE Teodoro J Herbosa, Minister of Health, Philippines